10,000 people are missing and thousands are feared dead as eastern Libya is devastated by floods

-CAIRO (AP) — Emergency workers uncovered hundreds of bodies as they dug through the wreckage of Libya’s eastern city of Derna on Tuesday, and 10,000 people were reported still missing after floodwaters broke through dams and smashed through the city, washing away entire neighborhoods.
+CAIRO (AP) — Emergency workers uncovered hundreds of bodies in the wreckage of Libya's eastern city of Derna on Tuesday, and it was feared the toll could spiral with 10,000 people reported still missing after floodwaters smashed through dams and washed away entire neighborhoods of the city.

+The startling death and devastation wreaked by Mediterranean storm Daniel pointed to the storm's intensity, but also the vulnerability of a nation torn apart by chaos for more than a decade.
+The country is divided by rival governments, one in the east, the other in the west, and the result has been neglect of infrastructure in many areas.

+Outside help was only just starting to reach Derna on Tuesday, more than 36 hours after the disaster struck.
+The floods damaged or destroyed many access roads to the coastal city of some 89,000.

-At least 700 recovered bodies have been buried so far, the health minister for eastern Libya said.
+Footage showed dozens of bodies covered by blankets in the yard of one hospital.
+Another image showed a mass grave piled with bodies.
+More than 1,000 corpses were collected, including at least 700 that have been buried so far, the health minister for eastern Libya said.
 Derna’s ambulance authority put the current death toll at 2,300.

 The situation in Libya was “as devastating as the situation in Morocco,” Ramadan said, referring to the deadly earthquake that hit near the city of Marrakesh on Friday night.

-The destruction came to Derna and other parts of eastern Libya on Sunday night, when Mediterranean storm Daniel pounded the coast.
-Residents said they heard loud explosions and realized that dams outside the city had collapsed, unleashing flash floods down Wadi Derna, a river running from the mountains through the city and into the sea.
+The destruction came to Derna and other parts of eastern Libya on Sunday night.
+As the storm pounded the coast, Derna residents said they heard loud explosions and realized that dams outside the city had collapsed.
+Flash floods were unleashed down Wadi Derna, a river running from the mountains through the city and into the sea.

-The wall of water sweeping through Derna “erased everything in its way,” said one resident, Ahmed Abdalla.
+The wall of water “erased everything in its way,” said one resident, Ahmed Abdalla.

-Videos posted online by residents showed large swaths of mud and wreckage where the raging waters had swept away the residential neighborhoods on both banks of the river.
+Videos posted online by residents showed large swaths of mud and wreckage where the raging waters had swept away neighborhoods on both banks of the river.
 Multi-story apartment buildings that once were well back from the river had facades ripped away and concrete floors collapsed.
-Cars lifted by the water were left dumped on top of each other.
+Cars lifted by the flood were left dumped on top of each other.

-Residents in the city of some 90,000 were on their own in the immediate aftermath of the disaster, with authorities in eastern Libya saying they were unable to reach Derna.
-On Tuesday, most of the eastern government had arrived in the city.

-Local emergency responders, including troops, government workers, volunteers and residents were digging through rubble to recover the dead.
+On Tuesday, local emergency responders, including troops, government workers, volunteers and residents dug through rubble looking for the dead.
 They also used inflatable boats to retrieve bodies from the water.

 “We were stunned by the amount of destruction ... the tragedy is very significant, and beyond the capacity of Derna and the government,” Abduljaleel told The Associated Press on the phone from Derna.

-Red Crescent teams from other parts of Libya also arrived in Derna on Tuesday morning but extra excavators and other equipment had yet to get there, hampered in part by cutoff and destroyed roads.
+Red Crescent teams from other parts of Libya also arrived in Derna on Tuesday morning but extra excavators and other equipment had yet to get there.

-Authorities said two dams on Wadi Derna had collapsed, underscoring the weakness of Libya's infrastructure after more than a decade of chaos.
-The oil-rich nation remains divided between two rival administrations: one in the east and one in the west, each backed by different militias and foreign governments.

-Derna is controlled by the forces of military commander Khalifa Hifter, the strongman of the east Libya government, based in Benghazi.

-“Even the maintenance aspect was simply absent.
-Everything kept being delayed,” he said.

-Aid also began to come into a staging ground in Benghazi, 250 kilometers (150 miles) west of Derna.
-Egyptian military officials arrived in Benghazi along with a rescue team and helicopters.
+Flooding often happens in Libya during rainy season, but rarely with this much destruction.
+A key question was how the rains were able to burst through two dams outside Derna – whether because of poor maintenance or sheer volume of rain.

+Karsten Haustein, a climate scientist and meteorologist at Leipzig University, said in a statement that Daniel dumped 440 millimeters (15.7 inches) of rain on eastern Libya in a short time.

+Hifter's eastern government based in the city of Benghazi is locked in a bitter rivalry with the western government in the capital Tripoli.
+Each is backed by powerful militias and by foreign powers.
+Hifter is also backed by Egypt, Russia, Jordan and the United Arab Emirates, which the west Libya administration is backed by Turkey, Qatar and Italy.

+Still, the initial reaction to the disaster brought some crossing of the divide.

 The Tripoli-based government of western Libya sent a plane with 14 tons of medical supplies and health workers to Benghazi.
+Airplane carrying humanitarian aid and rescue teams from Egypt, Turkey and the United Arab Emirates also arrived Tuesday in Benghazi.

+It was not clear how quickly the aid could be moved to Derna, 250 kilometers (150 miles) east of Benghazi, given conditions on the ground.
+Ahmed Amdourd, a Derna municipal official, called for a sea corridor to deliver aid and equipment.

 The storm hit other areas in eastern Libya, including the town of Bayda, where about 50 people were reported dead.
 The Medical Center of Bayda, the main hospital, was flooded and patients had to be evacuated, according to footage shared by the center on Facebook.

-Other towns that suffered, included Susa, Marj and Shahatt, according to the government.
-Hundreds of families were displaced and took shelter in schools and other government buildings in the city of Benghazi and elsewhere in eastern Libya.
+Other towns that suffered included Susa, Marj and Shahatt, according to the government.
+Hundreds of families were displaced and took shelter in schools and other government buildings in Benghazi and elsewhere in eastern Libya.

 Northeast Libya is one of the country’s most fertile and green regions.
 The Jabal al-Akhdar area — where Bayda, Marj and Shahatt are located — has one of the country’s highest average annual rainfalls, according to the World Bank.